getyoti/yoti-python-sdk/README.md

 The following env variables are additionally used to configure your backend:

 * `YOTI_APPLICATION_ID` - found on the Integrations settings page, used to configure the [Yoti Login Button](https://www.yoti.com/developers/#login-button-setup)
-* `YOTI_VERIFICATION_KEY` - found on the Integrations settings page -> Callback URL -> VERIFY, used to verify your back-end callback

 ## Examples ##